Social

 We have a defined program to actively engage and communicate with our landowners and ensure we remain responsive and inclusive should they ever reach out with questions or concerns.
 Our landowner engagement efforts happen consistently throughout the year, or, prior to TPL initiating new infrastructure development projects – such as our renewable energy infrastructure project.
 We first identify the landowner(s) that are most likely to be impacted and proactively seek to address any needs or concerns.
 This fosters trust and open communications.

 TPL’s company name is displayed across our water assets so landowners know who the assets belong to and who to contact in the event of an issue or grievance.
 Community members can contact TPL through our publicly available QR code to immediately reach the right TPL person, either to report key observations or formally log a grievance.
-A name, email and phone number immediately populates for ease of contact.
-In addition, community members and landowners have access to our whistleblower hotline, which can be found on the TPL website.
-TPL is committed to investigating and resolving any grievances or concerns that are raised by landowners and local communities.
+A name, email and phone number immediately populate for ease of contact.
+In addition, community members and landowners have access to our Ethics Hotline, which can be found on the TPL website.
+TPL is committed to investigating and resolving any grievances or concerns raised by landowners and local communities.

 We also meet with local emergency responders to help ensure a coordinated response in the rare event of an incident.
 This has never occurred, but we have the processes and protocols in place to immediately respond.
 We also follow up with landowners and maintain ongoing updates.